-In the event of Admission, most former equity partners and certain individuals on the Executive Board and fixed share partners will be self-employed Members of both DWF LLP and DWF Law LLP and, in that capacity, will contribute capital to one of the LLPs.
-Their compensation will comprise a combination of (a) an annual fixed profit share, (b) dividend income, (c) participation in a discretionary bonus pool, (d) a nominal salary as an employee of a Group entity (for Members in the DWF Law LLP sub-group), and (e) participation in the Share Incentive Plans (subject to eligibility criteria).
+Following Admission most former equity partners and certain individuals on the Executive Board and fixed share partners will be self-employed Members of both DWF LLP and DWF Law LLP and, in that capacity, will contribute capital to one of the LLPs.
+Their compensation will comprise a combination of (a) an annual fixed profit share, (b) dividend income, (c) participation in a discretionary bonus pool, (d) a nominal salary as an employee of a DWF Group plc entity (for Members in the DWF Law LLP sub-group), and (e) participation in the Share Incentive Plans (subject to eligibility criteria).
 This compensation model applies to the Partner Director(s) and Members on the Executive Board.
-The Partner Director(s) have a letter of appointment with the Company's Board but will not have a service contract with the Company and will not receive a fee for undertaking the Partner Director role.
+The Partner Director(s) have a letter of appointment with the DWF Group plc Board but will not have a service contract with DWF Group plc and will not receive a fee for undertaking the Partner Director role.